 This relieves high fever with body aches improved by staying immobile.

-This relieves low-grade fever with weakness and tendency to nosebleeds and earaches.
+This relieves low-grade fever with weakness and a tendency to nosebleeds and earaches.

-When this remedy is needed during flu, the person has a fever with an easily-flushing face, and feels very weak and dizzy.
+When this remedy is needed during the flu, the person has a fever with an easily-flushing face and feels very weak and dizzy.
 Headache, hoarseness, sore throat, and cough are likely.
 If the focus is digestive, stomach pain and nausea or vomiting usually occur.
-A person who needs this remedy often has a strong anxiety, wanting others to be around to offer company and reassurance.
-Strong thirst, with a tendency to vomit when liquids warm up in the stomach, is a strong indication for Phosphorus.
+A person who needs this remedy often has strong anxiety, wanting others to be around to offer company and reassurance.
+Strong thirst, with a tendency to vomit, when liquids warm up in the stomach, is a strong indication of Phosphorus.